 - where content appears in Blackboard Ultra

-- how to add content (both created and copied)
+- how to add content (both created and reused)

 - how to organise your content in Ultra